JON95Git/JON95Git/README.md

 ### Hi there 👋
-I'm Jonathan Gonzaga, Computer Engineering Student and Electronics Technician
+I'm Jonathan Gonzaga, Computer Engineer, Electronics Technician and Embedded Software Developer.

-Working with embedded software and firmware
+I work with embedded software and firmware for security systems (cryptographic modules for military radios, USB tokens)

 My interests are:
 - Embedded systems